On the number of divisors of Mersenne numbers: Proofs of conditional results

-\begin{proof} We assume Conjecture \ref{conj2} and suppose that $d_0\geq2$ is an integer such that \eqref{eq:conjineq} holds for every integer $d\geq d_0$.
-It is sufficient to verify conditionally Conjecture \ref{conj1} and the claim \eqref{eq:limisinfty} will then follow from Theorem \ref{thm:2}.
+\begin{proof}[Proof of Theorem \ref{thm:cond} assuming Conjecture \ref{conj2}] Suppose that $d_0\geq2$ is an integer such that \eqref{eq:conjineq} holds for every integer $d\geq d_0$.
+It is sufficient to verify conditionally Conjecture \ref{conj1} and the claim \eqref{eq:limisinfty} will then follow from the previous conditional result.
 Thus, suppose that $N$ is an index of a highly--composite Mersenne number.

 We need to say something about $\tau(2^N+1)$, so let us first take a closer look at $\tau(2^N-1)$.
 By inequality \eqref{eq:k} we have

 while, by estimates \eqref{eq:conjineq} and \eqref{eq:omega},

 Thus, under Conjecture \ref{conj2} we know